 '''

-; "Id"

 49 64 00 00

-37 36 34 38 37 2d ; "76487-337-8429955-22614"

 2

-33 33 37 2d 38 34
+37 36 34 38

+"76487-337-8429955-22614"

 3

+2d 33 33

+4

+37 2d 38 34

-32 39 39 35 35 2d
+32 39 39 35

+5

+35 2d 32 32

+6

-32 32 36 31 34 00
+36 31 34 00

 ; push eax

-6

-81 c4 f4 fe ff ff ; add esp, 0xfffffef4

-7
+50

 8

+81 c4 f4 fe ff ff

+add esp, 0xfffffef4

+9

+; xor eax, eax

+10

 33 c0

-; xor eax, eax

-; push esp

 54

-9
+11

+: push esp

 6a 01

 ; push 1

-10
+12

 6a 00

 ; push 0

+13

 '''

-Figure 7: Derived signature for a generic backdoor: The byte patterns correspond to the Windows product key of the Anubis sandbox (line 2-5).
+Figure 6: Derived signature for a generic backdoor: The byte patterns correspond to the Windows product key of the Anubis sandbox (line 2-5).

 Not all of the signatures we derive can be interpreted as clearly as these examples.
 Many signatures match resources, wrongly aligned code, import tables or even compressed data.
 To get a better understanding for the quality of these signatures, we statistically analyze the characteristics of the corresponding byte patterns derived by our method.
-Figures 5(a) to 5(c) show for each of the five scanners the distribution of the signature size, the number of gaps and the entropy of the patterns.
+Figures 7(a) to 7(c) show for each of the five scanners the distribution of the signature size, the number of gaps and the entropy of the patterns.

 With respect to the size, AV2 again draws attention: It appears that this scanner makes use of very compact and equally sized patterns that contain no or only a few gaps.
 While short signatures generalize well, they may also induce more false positives which presumably is the reason why other scanners such as AV3-AV5 use longer signatures-partly also with more gaps between the byte patterns.
-As demonstrated in Section 5 short signatures are good candidates for malicious markers.
+As demonstrated in Section 2 short signatures are good candidates for malicious markers.

 As malicious markers might be restricted to a specific character set, it is also interesting to see how the entropy of the byte patterns is distributed.
-An entropy of o.o indicates uniform byte patterns, such as paddings, while values close to 8.0 are reached by random, encrypted or compressed data.
+An entropy of 0.0 indicates uniform byte patterns, such as paddings, while values close to 8.0 are reached by random, encrypted or compressed data.
 Matched import tables reside on the lower end of the scale due to the identical significant bytes of addresses and x86 code is mostly located in the middle and upper half of the scale.
 Three of the scanners cover almost the full entropy range, indicating the diversity of the byte patterns in the signatures.